ArBridgeman/aurorianclouds/sous_chef/README.md

 Check and the repository with git.
 To create a new environment based on the included environment file:
-`conda env create -f environment.yml`
+`conda env create -f environment.yml`.

 To update an existing environment after changes to the environment file:
-`conda env update --file environment.yml`
+`conda env update --file environment.yml`,

+also included in the `update_env.sh` shell script.

 ## Installation with poetry